 - *Arial is generally the most suitable style for a presentation (do not use font styles too arty: they are often not easy to read).
 Avoid shaded text, which appears blurred on the screen;

-- *Make sure to choose a colour for the text which clearly contrasts with the colour of the slide background.
-For PPT presentations, a light coloured text (e.g. white, yellow, light blue, etc.) against a dark background is generally preferred;
+- *Make sure to choose a color for the text which contrasts with the color of the slide background.
+For PPT presentations, a light-colored text (e.g. white, yellow, light blue, etc.) against a dark background is generally preferred;

 - *Avoid patterned or textured backgrounds which often make the slide confusing and distract the reader from the subject of the presentation;

-- *Do not use animations or special effects unless necessary: often they slow down the rhythm, or worse will not work on the conference platform and you risk to waste your 3’ presentation just fiddling around to make it work.
+- *Do not use animations or special effects unless necessary: often they slow down the rhythm, or worse will not work on the conference platform and you risk wasting your 3’ presentation just fiddling around to make it work.